History Books Are Nice…But New Jersey Brings the Past to Life!

 Three additional museums celebrate New Jersey’s industrious heritage, including the Red Mill Museum Village in Clinton, The Museum of American Glass in Millville and the Museum of Early Trades & Crafts in Madison.

-Peering into glass display cases isn’t for everyone, so New Jersey brings the past to life in distinctive historical sites located throughout the state.
+Peering into glass display cases isn’t for everyone, so New Jersey brings the past to life in distinctive historical sites throughout the state.

-Since you’re visiting the nation’s official “Garden State,” it’s only natural to make Howell Living History Farm one of your stops.
+Since you’re visiting the nation’s official “Garden State,” it’s only natural to make Howell Living History Farm in Lambertville one of your stops.
 Nestled in a rural setting, the horse-powered operation demonstrates farming practices common in the 1890 to 1910 timeframe and plays host to year-round public events.

-Open daily in the summer months and weekends throughout the rest of the year, the New Jersey Maritime Museum in Beach Haven maintains a collection of rare nautical artifacts, photos and volumes of record books from the U.S. Lifesaving Service.
+Open daily in the summer months and Friday-Sunday throughout the rest of the year, the New Jersey Maritime Museum in Beach Haven maintains a collection of rare nautical artifacts, photos and volumes of record books from the U.S. Lifesaving Service.

 And those looking to tour the beacons of New Jersey’s coastal heritage have an array of lighthouses to discover.
 The Twin Lights of Navesink in Highlands solidified their place in history by laying claim to numerous “firsts”—including the nation’s first use of the Fresnel lens, the first kerosene-fueled lamps and the first electrically powered lighthouse.